Ask any realtor—and most people in general—to describe their business plan in a few sentences, and you’re likely to get the same answer:

 Now It’s Your Turn

-So that’s what Shannon and the #REMM crew are focusing on for Real Estate Business Planning in 2018.
+So that’s what many are focusing on for Real Estate Business Planning in 2019.

 Now I want to turn it over to you: Which of the steps from today’s guide are you going to implement first?